Explore the Northern Isles on a week of spectacular easy coastal walking and sightseeing

 In a nutshell:

-- Explore the Orkney and Shetland islands on a week-long adventure, featuring four full days out and two part-days, that include ferry crossings.
+- Explore the Orkney and Shetland islands on a week-long adventure, featuring seven full days out, that include ferry crossings.

 - Relax in the remote and welcoming culture of these islands at the edge of Britain alongside a friendly group and your Large Outdoors host and walk leader.

 - Experience the ancient sites and history that makes these islands unique, from settlements thousands of years old to viking legends.